 Additionally, Shaw was the lead attorney supporting the bank’s Fair and Responsible Banking efforts, including guidance to the Fair and Responsible Banking compliance team.
 She also provided regulatory examination preparation, management, and post examination resolution counsel in connection with examinations by the Consumer Financial Protection Bureau, the Office of the Comptroller of the Currency, and other North American financial institution regulatory authorities.

 ”Historically our firm has had such great depth in commercial finance, work-out, and employment matters for financial institutions, and we are so excited to have Andrea come in and finally fill the regulatory gap,” said Joel Shaw, Co-Chair of the firm’s Business Law Practice Group.
 “We are greatly looking forward to offering the full suite of banking law services to existing and prospective clients.”

-Shaw earned her J.D. from the University of New Hampshire School of Law, her B.S. from Johnson & Wales University, and is admitted to practice in the states of Maine, New Hampshire and the Commonwealth of Massachusetts.
+Shaw earned her J.D. from the University of New Hampshire School of Law, her B.S. from Johnson & Wales University, and is admitted to practice in the states of ME, New Hampshire and the Commonwealth of Massachusetts.
 She resides in Gorham with her husband and five-year old son and is an accomplished equestrian who competes in dressage.

 Cyber Security Awareness Month

 The Department of Homeland Security is commemorating the 15th National Cyber Security Awareness Month by providing organizations with a Toolkit to promote cyber security (click here to view the Toolkit).
 With major data breaches at Uber and Facebook, and ransomware attacks at hospitals and municipalities across the country, 2018 was a banner year for cyber criminals.
 Given the financial and reputational risks associated with data breaches, organizations need to be prepared before something happens.